awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/100_5_Cost_Visualization/Lab_Guide.md

 <a name="SP_coverage"></a>
 ## 3. View your Savings Plan coverage
 To ensure you are paying the lowest prices for your resources, a high coverage of Savings Plan is required.
-A typical goal is to aim for approximately 90% of running resources covered by Savings Plans, here is how you can check your coverage.
+A typical goal is to aim for approximately 90% of your baseload resources ("always on") covered by Savings Plans, here is how you can check your coverage.

 1. In Cost Explorer, click on **Saved reports** on the left:
 ![Images/AWSSP_coverage1.png](Images/AWSSP_coverage1.png)